postlund/pyatv/docs/atvremote.rst

     Metadata commands:
      - artwork - Return artwork for what is currently playing (or None)
      - artwork_url - Return artwork URL for what is currently playing
+     - device_id - Return a unique identifier for current device
      - playing - Return what is currently playing

     Playing commands: